JWebUnit Quickstart

 }

-In the following samples, inheritance will be used.
+In the following samples, JUnit 4 and static import will be used.

 import net.sourceforge.jwebunit.junit.WebTestCase;